Benign Prostatic Hyperplasia (BPH): Symptoms and Treatment

 Side effects that may occur with 5-alpha-reductase inhibitors include:

-You should discuss the risk of these side effects with your doctor.
+You should discuss the risk of any side effects with your doctor.
 Do not stop medications without speaking to your doctor first.
 If you have questions or think you have experienced a serious side effect, contact your healthcare provider or call 911.

 Combination drugs for BPH